mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 }
 ```

-The `JsonScope<T>` is a safe place where we can call the `printAsJson` function since we know we have access to a concrete implementation of the `toJson` function.
+The `JsonScope<T>` is a safe place to call the `printAsJson` function since we know we have access to a concrete implementation of the `toJson` function.
 Then, we define the `printAsJson` function as an extension function on the `JsonScope` interface:

 ```kotlin
 fun <T> JsonScope<T>.printAsJson(objs: List<T>) =